WCMICS Grants Program

 PIVOT: Patient Information Videos on Oncofertility Treatment

-Working with the Reproductive Services Unit at the Royal Women's hosptial (the largest provide of fertility preservation service across Victoria for cancer patients); WCMICS will develop local, timely and specific patient videos, that will be available to all, will expand reach to consumers.
+Working with the Reproductive Services Unit at The Royal Women's Hospital (the largest provider of fertility preservation service across Victoria for cancer patients); WCMICS will develop local, timely and specific patient videos, that will be available to all, will expand reach to consumers.
 Our project will enable more patients to be aware of options such as medical fertility preservation with zoladex (a hormone medication), and biological fertility preservation, such as egg freeze, ovarian tissue freeze, sperm freeze and testicular biopsy.

 Project lead: Sachi Bajaj

 Better at Home: Expansion of Peter Mac HITH

 The Health Service Partnerships were established as an enduring element of the Victorian health system.
 While preserving local autonomy, the Health Service Partnership model requires health services to work together on a small number of strategic system priorities that can be enhanced through working in collaboration.
 This includes the implementation of the Better at Home initiative, giving more Victorians the opportunity to receive their hospital care at home.
 Working with Peter Mac, WCMICS will lend project management expertise in the expansion of their Peter Mac @ Home program.

 Project lead: Dilu Rupassara